stelzinga/MF/Management_Framework-Appendix.md

 Although the Group Definition is defined by the Activity Definition, the relation between Activities, is often capture in an Organisation Chart, and not an Activity Chart!
 In other words, the manner in which Activities relate to each other is reflected in how Groups related to each other.
 ________________________________________
 ## Delegating Definition (Framework)
-The definition of Delegating is as per [MGT: 99.Legend ### Roles & Responsibilities].
+The definition of Delegating is as per [Management Framework ### Roles & Responsibilities].
 This section sets out further details of Delegating.

 ### Delegating Conditions
 Legally speaking delegation is possible only if: